Skip to main content

 A term life policy is exactly what the name implies: Coverage for a specific term or length of time, typically between 10 and 30 years.
 It is sometimes called “pure life insurance” because, unlike whole life insurance, the policy has no cash value.
 It’s designed solely to give your beneficiaries a payout if you die during the term.

-This calculator can help you determine the cost of term life insurance at the coverage level you want.
+This calculator can help you determine the cost of term life insurance at your desired coverage level.
 How many years will your family need financial protection?
-For most people, until the kids are grown up, the house is paid off, and there’s some money that can serve as protection for the surviving spouse.
+For most people, until the kids are grown up, the house is paid off, and there's some money that can serve as protection for the surviving spouse.

-A whole life policy is the simplest form of permanent life insurance, providing coverage that lasts your entire life.
+A whole life policy is the simplest form of a permanent life insurance policy, providing coverage that lasts your entire life.
 Like other permanent policies, it includes a cash value component: A portion of your premium dollars are placed into a cash value account, and this sum grows over time on a tax-deferred basis, so you don’t pay taxes on the gains.3

-Compared to other forms of permanent coverage, a whole life policy has three defining characteristics:
+Compared to other forms of permanent life insurance coverage, a whole life policy has three defining characteristics:

-• The level premium remains the same for life
+• The level premium payments remains the same for life

 • The death benefit is guaranteed as long as the guaranteed premiums are paid.6